MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 ### Microsoft Authenticator for Android
-Beginning with version 6.2409.6094 on Microsoft Authenticator for Android, all authentications in Microsoft Entra ID, including passkeys, are now considered FIPS compliant.
-Authenticator leverages wolfSSL Inc.’s cryptographic module to achieve FIPS 140, Security Level 1 compliance on Android devices.
-For additional details on the certification being used, see [Cryptographic Module Validation Program | CSRC (nist.gov)](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4718).
+Beginning with version 6.2409.6094 on Microsoft Authenticator for Android, all authentications in Microsoft Entra ID, including passkeys, are considered FIPS-compliant.
+Authenticator uses wolfSSL Inc.’s cryptographic module to achieve FIPS 140, Security Level 1 compliance on Android devices.
+For more details about the certification, see [Cryptographic Module Validation Program](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4718).

 ## Determining Microsoft Authenticator registration type in Security info
 Users can access [Security info](https://mysignins.microsoft.com/security-info) (see the URLs in the next section) or by selecting Security info from MyAccount to manage and add more Microsoft Authenticator registrations.
 Specific icons are used to differentiate whether the Microsoft Authenticator registration is passwordless phone sign-in or MFA.